 Super Mario sidenote

-Amanita musaria causes hallucinations and is dangerous to consume.
-While deaths by eating Amanita musaria are rare, they still occur.
+Amanita muscaria causes hallucinations and is dangerous to consume.
+While deaths by eating Amanita muscaria are rare, they still occur.
 Its relative is the Amanita ocreata, the deadly destroying angel.

 A lesson in foraging etiquette